0tSystemsPublicRepos/ifrit/docs/INSTALLATION.md

 # Allow API from internal only
 sudo ufw allow from 10.0.0.0/8 to any port 8443

+# PostgreSQL (if remote)
+sudo ufw allow from IFRIT_IP to any port 5432

 sudo ufw enable
 sudo ufw status
 ```